joshwalong/joshwalong.github.io/README.md

 ## Personal Projects

-I love solving real world problems and I'm always on the lookout for how to make things more efficient, identifying gaps in the market.
+Solving real world problems is something I love to do and I'm always on the lookout for how to make things more efficient, identifying gaps in the market.

 ---
-I created a weather forecasting app to better plan hiking and skiing in New Zealand because my friends and I complained so much about forecast accuracy - we all find it way more reliable and accurate than the weather apps we used before.
+My friends and I were constantly complaining about unreliable weather forecasts affecting our hiking and skiing plans.
+So I created a weather forecasting app which we all find way more reliable and accurate than what we used before.

+This involved tapping into open source weather APIs, creating some custom metrics and making a visually appealing interface.

 ![weather.png](weather.png)